Use this expert-led product launch checklist to keep everyone aligned and get your product into the market successfully.

 □ Do a launch readiness check (QA, help center, legal policies)

 It’s almost time to launch, but not so fast.
 What are we forgetting?

 Here’s where you double check the many small details to make sure things are truly ready to go.
 Have your teams conducted rigorous QA protocols?
 Are your onboarding docs, email sequences, and online help center polished?
 Have you published the necessary legal documents, declarations, and policies to remain compliant with relevant regulations?
 Has your website been stress-tested?

 □ Launch your product

-Although common in Agile workflows, post-mortems are often forgotten after launch as everyone breathes a sigh of relief when it's all over.
+Conduct a post-mortem analysis to see what went wrong.
+Although common in Agile workflows, post-mortems are often forgotten after launch.
 Put it on the checklist to ensure you’ve carved out time for the teams to discuss what went wrong, what went right, and most importantly, what can be improved for the next launch.

 Use product launch checklists (and robust strategy) to drive success